 Implement a Tool to Modify Site Experiences

 You’ve probably been hit up by one of the dozen A/B testing vendors by now.
-Yes, their tools can help run tests on your site to improve site experience.
+Yes, their eCommerce analytics tools can help run tests on your site to improve site experience.
 But something else that is not talked about much is their ability to show different site experiences based on a variety of factors.
 For example, you could vary discount codes or even a home page features for new vs returning visitors.

 This can be a very powerful tool in your belt come Black Friday because you could be running different promotions based on the source, location, or recency of the traffic.